-Have you ever wished that there were a magic wand you could wave over your computer to make your writing and admin for WordPress more efficient?
+Have you ever wished that there was a magic wand you could wave over your computer to make your writing and admin for WordPress more efficient?

 Sadly, no such thing exists (yet!) but there are plenty of plugins for WordPress around that can boost your efficiency and reduce your stress levels.
 This article is going to look at 15 of them and give a brief description of what it’s capable of, and how it can help you.